emk-klaay/jpie/README.md

 ### Polymorphic Associations

-JPie supports polymorphic associations seamlessly.
+JPie supports polymorphic associations for includes.
 Here's a complete example with comments that can belong to multiple types of commentable resources:

 #### Models with Polymorphic Associations